andreafabrizi/DNSProxy/README.md

 * test build on Debian, Windows, MacOS (only tested with Ubuntu 14-18 and very old MacOS)
 * test bynary distribution on Debian, Windows, MacOS
 * add switch to leverage REUSEPORT and/or REUSEADDRESS
+* add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)

 ## Ideas - lower priority:
 * implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
 Remember, there's no ID field in DOH !